Skip to main content

 Warning

 GKE usage metering is deprecated.
 We strongly recommend using GKE cost allocation to analyze your GKE costs.
 See FAQ for the difference between GKE usage metering and GKE cost allocation, as well as other commonly asked questions regarding switching.
-If you need further assistance, please open a support ticket.
+If you need further assistance, open a support request.

 Set up GKE usage metering